Ohafia

 Ohafia refers to the town and local government area (LGA) of same name located in present-day Abia State, Nigeria.
 It is an Igbo-speaking town.
 The ancestral capital of Ohafia town is the centrally located village of Elu.

 The Ohafia Local Government Area is an administrative jurisdiction assigned by the Nigeria Government, which covers the entire villages of Ohafia town and other neighbouring towns such as Abiriba, Nkporo, Amavo, and Aro-Ngwa with its Administrative Headquarters at Ebem Ohafia.

 The ancestors of the Ohafia people were renowned as mighty warriors.
 This aspect of the Ohafia peoples' history remains fundamental to the Ohafia people's sense of identity.
 The knitted warrior's cap or "leopard cap" (Okpu agu) is well known and is an associated product of Ohafia.
 The Ohafia warrior tradition is embodied in the performance of iri agha.

 Ohafia is home to the third largest military base in Nigeria, named Goodluck Jonathan Barracks after Nigeria's former President - Goodluck Jonathan.
 It houses the headquarters of the newly established 14 Brigade and 145 Battalion office complex of the Nigerian Army.

 Ohafia encompasses twenty-six villages with population strength ranging between 300,000 and 400,000 as of 2022.
-And it is at a distance of 50.1 km away from the Capital city Umuahia in Abia State.
+And it is at a distance of 50.1 km away from the capital city Umuahia in Abia State.
 The villages in Ohafia are: Elu, Ibina (Ihenta), Nde Okala, Nde Anyaorie, Amuma, Amaekpu, Ebem, Nde Amogu, Okagwe, Nde Uduma Ukwu, Oboro, Nde Nku, Nkwebi, Amuke, Asaga, Ndi Uduma Awoke, Amankwu, Nde Ibe, Nde Orieke, Okon-aku, Amangwu, Ufiele, Eziafor, Abia, Akanu and Isiugwu.

 Geography and climate

-The typical temperature in Ohafia Local Government Area is 27 degrees Celsius.
+The typical temperature in Ohafia Local Government Area is 27 degrees Celsius or 80 degrees Fahrenheit.
 With an average humidity of 59 percent, the region experiences two different seasons: the dry season and the rainy season.
 Ohafia Local Government Area is located in a region with a tropical savannah climate.

-Situated at an altitude of 103.0 meters (337.93 feet) above sea level, Ohafia experiences a Tropical Monsoon climate (Designation: Am).
+Situated at an altitude of 103.0 metres (337.93 feet) above sea level, Ohafia experiences a Tropical monsoon climate (Designation: Am).
 The area's annual temperature averages at 30.82 °C (87.48 °F), which is slightly 1.36% higher than the national averages in Nigeria.
-Ohafia usually receives approximately 294.96 millimeters (11.61 inches) of rainfall with 284.21 rainy days, accounting for 77.87% of the year.
+Ohafia usually receives approximately 294.96 millimetres (11.61 inches) of rainfall with 284.21 rainy days, accounting for 77.87% of the year.